Intel-bigdata/SSM/supports/integration-test/README.md

 python test_stress_cmdlet.py -size 10MB -num 1000 -v
 ```
 This command will run test for create, read, delete action on 1000 files each of which is 10MB.
-The default values of size and num are 1MB and 10000 respectively if not given.
+The values of size and num are 1MB and 10000 respectively if not given.

 #### Mover Stress
 ```
 python test_stress_mover.py -size 10MB -num 1000 -v
 ```
 This command will run mover test on 1000 files each of which is 10MB.
-The default values of size and num are 1MB and 10000 respectively if not given.
+The values of size and num are 1MB and 10000 respectively if not given.

 #### Rule Stress
 ```
 python test_stress_rule.py -num 10 -v
 ```
 This command will trigger 10 rules on files under TEST_DIR.
-The default value of num is 100 if not given.
+The value of num is 100 if not given.

 #### Sync Stress
 ```
-python test_stress_sync.py -size 10MB -num 1000 -v
+python test_stress_sync.py -size 10MB -num 1000 -dest hdfs://sr518:9000/dest/ -v
 ```
-This command will run sync test on 1000 files each of which is 10MB.
+This command will trigger a rule which will sync 1000 10MB files to hdfs://sr518:9000/dest.
-The default values of size and num are 1MB and 10000 respectively if not given.
+The values of size and num are 1MB and 10000 respectively if not given.
+For dest, its default value is "/dest/" which means a directory of SSM's HDFS cluster.

 ### 6. Test Scripts for Small File Optimization